 For a relativistic jet, the observed emission does not stop immediately, even if the emission ceases abruptly.
-This is because the emission from higher latitudes with respect to the line of sight arrives the observer later due to the extra path photons travel.
+This is because the emission from higher latitudes with respect to the line of sight arrives at the observer later because of the extra path that photons travel.
 This high-latitude emission (HLE) ``curvature effect'' \citep[e.g.,][and references therein]{Fenimore1996, Ryde1999, Kumar2000, Zhang2006, Li2019} has some testable predictions.
-In particular, if the emitter Lorentz factor remains constant, during the decaying wing of a pulse, the temporal index $\hat{\alpha}$ and the spectral index $\hat{\beta}$ should satisfy a simple closure relation \citep{Kumar2000}, i.e.
+In particular, if the emitter Lorentz factor remains constant during the decaying wing of a pulse, the temporal index $\hat{\alpha}$ and the spectral index $\hat{\beta}$ should satisfy a simple closure relation \citep{Kumar2000}, i.e.

-where the convention $F_{\nu,t}\propto t^{-\hat{\alpha}} \nu^{-\hat{\beta}}$ is adopted and the zero time to define the power law temporal decay index is set to the beginning of the pulse \citep{Zhang2006}.
+where the convention $F_{\nu,t}\propto t^{-\hat{\alpha}} \nu^{-\hat{\beta}}$ is adopted, and the zero time to define the power-law temporal decay index is set to the beginning of the pulse \citep{Zhang2006}.
 If the emission region is accelerating or decelerating, the decay slope $\hat{\alpha}$ is steeper or shallower than this predicted relation \citep{Uhm2015}.

-Testing the curvature effect using the data can bring clues on the unknown jet composition and GRB mechanism from two aspects.
+Testing the curvature effect using the data can bring clues to the unknown jet composition and GRB mechanism from two aspects.
 First, if a temporal segment during the decay phase of a GRB pulse is identified as HLE, one can immediately place a constraint on the GRB emission radius at

 where $t_{\rm HLE}$ is the duration of the HLE in the source frame (again the observed HLE duration divided by $(1+z)$).
 For seconds-duration pulses, a positive detection of HLE would immediately derive a GRB radius $R_{\rm GRB}$ much greater than the photosphere radius and the standard internal shock radius, lending support to Poynting-flux-dissipation models such as the ICMART model.
 Second, if GRB prompt emission is powered by dissipation of a Poynting flux, one would expect that about half of the dissipated magnetic energy goes to accelerate the ejecta while the other half powers the radiation.
 As a result, one would expect bulk acceleration in the emission region.
-An HLE curvature effect test may help to find evidence of bulk acceleration, and hence, evidence of Poynting flux dissipation in the GRB jet.
+An HLE curvature-effect test may help to find evidence of bulk acceleration and, hence, evidence of Poynting-flux dissipation in the GRB jet.